hedgedoc/hedgedoc/docs/guides/auth/keycloak.md

 You may note that a separate realm is specified throughout this tutorial.
 It is best practice not to use the master realm, as it normally contains the realm-management client that federates access using the policies and permissions you can create.

 2. Navigate to the client management page at `https://keycloak.example.com/auth/admin/master/console/#/realms/your-realm/clients` (admin permissions required)
 3. Click **Create** to create a new client and fill out the registration form.
-You should set the Root URL to the fully qualified public URL of your CodiMD instance.
+You should set the Root URL to the fully qualified public URL of your HedgeDoc instance.
 4. Click **Save**
 5. Set the **Access Type** of the client to `confidential`.
 This will make your client require a client secret upon authentication.